sbt/website/src/reference/00-Getting-Started/05-Basic-Def.md

 the syntax of `build.sbt`.
 It assumes you know how to [use sbt][Running] and have read the previous pages in the Getting Started Guide.

-### Three Flavors of Build Definition
+### Two Flavors of Build Definition

-There are three flavors of build definition:
+There are two flavors of build definition:

 1. Multi-project `.sbt` build definition
 2. Bare `.sbt` build definition
-3. `.scala` build definition

 This page discusses the newest multi-project `.sbt` build definition, which combines the strength of the two older flavors, and is suitable for all cases.